-Blue Hole Park in Georgetown, Texas is a beautiful and peaceful slice of paradise and these 11 pictures prove it!
+Blue Hole Park in Georgetown, Texas is a beautiful, peaceful slice of paradise.
+And these 11 pictures can prove it!

-I was scrolling through Instagram when I came across some GORGEOUS pictures from this park and I couldn’t wait to get down to Georgetown and see it for myself.
+I was scrolling through Instagram when I came across GORGEOUS pictures from this park and I couldn’t wait to get down to Georgetown and see it for myself.
+(I gladly added it to our Texas Bucket List.)

 This popular, yet not overcrowded, swimming hole is located on the south fork of the San Gabriel River.
-Bordered on one side by tall limestone cliffs and on the other side by a charming city park, it truly is a gorgeous place.
+It is a gorgeous place bordered on one side by tall limestone cliffs and on the other side by a charming city park.

 The park is complete with picnic tables, trails, and public restrooms.
 And the sidewalk runs the entire length, so it’s very accessible for wheelchairs, strollers, and wagons.